-Before you dive headfirst into the HubSpot CMS, you need to understand the basics.
+Before you dive headfirst into HubSpot's CMS, you need to understand the basics.
 What are the tools in the CMS, and how do they work together?

-For more information about the fundamentals of the HubSpot CMS, check out this article.
+For more information about the fundamentals of CMS Hub, check out this article.

 2. HubSpot Marketplace